webrecorder/browsertrix/frontend/docs/docs/user-guide/archived-items.md

 Combining multiple WACZ files is the default behavior when choosing _Download_ and _Download Item_ from the archived item and workflow action menus, respectively.

+For archived items that were created using deduplication, download the item as a combined WACZ with all of the dependencies from other items necessary for high fidelity replay by clicking the dropdown menu next to _Export as Combined WACZ_ and selecting _With Dependencies_.

 ???+ Question "What is WACZ?"
     [WACZ](https://specs.webrecorder.net/wacz/latest/) is a media type that allows web archive collections to be packaged and shared on the web as a discrete file.
 A WACZ file includes the data that is needed for the rendering of archived content as well as contextual information.